- FHIR meaning

 What the Guide includes

 You will get answers for these questions: What is the FHIR standard exactly?
 What is the FHIR data model?
 How does it work in healthcare?
-And how should you implement it in your project?
+And how should you implement FHIR in your project?

 FHIR: The basics